iamsantto/dev-portfolio/README.md

 # Developer Portfolio
-Client app for iamsantto.xyz

-This app is built with React and deployed on heroku.
+Built with React and deployed on heroku.

 ## Running the app